Salah times: Time calculation

-The first term is the 12 o'clock noon, the second term accounts for the difference between true and mean solar times, and the third term accounts for the difference between the local mean solar time and the timezone.
+The first term is the 12 o'clock noon, the second term accounts for the difference between true and mean solar times, and the third term accounts for the difference between the local mean solar time and the time zone.

 The other times require converting the Sun's altitude to time.
 We use a variant of the generalized sunrise equation: